gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

     .. index:: --separate-drivers (gnattest)

-  :samp:`--separate-drivers`
+  :samp:`--separate-drivers[={val}]`
-    Generates a separate test driver for each test, rather than a single executable incorporating all tests.
+    Generates a separate test driver for each test or unit under test, rather than a single executable incorporating all tests. `val` can be "unit" or "test", or may be omitted, which defaults to "unit".

     .. index:: --stub (gnattest)